Wood shack on tropical beachPhoto by Justin Aikin on Unsplash

 The ministry also bolstered a police force, now called CESTUR, created in 2000 to protect tourists.
 The tourism police are deployed mainly in the most popular tourist areas, and have been extremely effective in reducing the incidence of violent crime.

-The result of these efforts, according to the U.S. State Department, is that “resort areas … tend to be better policed than urban areas like Santo Domingo.”
+The result of these efforts, according to the U.S. State Department, is that "tourist destinations are generally more policed than metropolitan areas.

 Rear view of police officerImage by cocoparisienne from Pixabay